s-bear/image-hash/README.md

 The DCT based algorithm simply computes the 2D DCT of the pre-processed image, discarding the 0-frequency and all odd-frequency components.
 Each bit of the hash is set if the corresponding DCT coefficient is positive.
 The bits of the hash are ordered such that including fewer DCT terms produces a prefix of the larger hash.
 That is, the hash produced by `imghash -d1 photo.jpg` will be a prefix that from `imghash -d2 photo.jpg`.

+## Image similarity database

+If built with `sqlite`, image-hash can build a [Multi-Vantage Point Tree](https://en.wikipedia.org/wiki/Vantage-point_tree) stored in a local database file.
+The database may be queried for images with exact or similar hashes.

 ## Building
 image-hash and optionally depends on `sqlite`, `libpng` and `libjpeg`.
 The `vcpkg.json` manifest may be used to collect those libraries automatically.